raquetelio/mybok/README.md

 # MyBoK

-:wave::smiley: Welcome to my BoK ([Body of Knowledge](https://en.wikipedia.org/wiki/Body_of_knowledge)), a personal repository I recently created for better organization of the concepts and ideas I usually gather around a technical topic or just learned.
+:wave::smiley: Welcome to my BoK ([Body of Knowledge](https://en.wikipedia.org/wiki/Body_of_knowledge)), a personal repository I recently created for better organization of the concepts and ideas I usually gather around a technical topic or learned.

 This is just my notebook for learning.
 I decided to make it public to share the knowledge with more people interested on **technical topics**.
 Hope you find those links interesting.